 After you’ve chosen your formula, you’re now ready to dye.

-Check for irritants
+Check for Irritants

 It might seem like a tedious waste of time, but you should definitely do the suggested skin test from your boxed dye.
 After all, a new dye job isn’t worth an awful new skin job, too!
 Simply dabble a small amount of dye on the inner bend of your elbow.
-After 24 hours check for any form of allergic reaction.
+After 24 hours check for any form of an allergic reaction.
 If all clear, you’re good to go.

 Prevent having to rub skin raw to remove dye from your skin’s surface by prepping it—especially the hairline—with an emollient like Vaseline.
 Don’t forget to use those protective gloves throughout the entire process, too.

-A step often overlooked, but seriously vital to the process, is the strand test.
+A step often overlooked, but seriously vital to the process is the strand test.
 This helps determine how quickly your hair will react and transform into the new hair color.
 It will also reveal the duration it takes to achieve the shade you covet.
 Once you’ve established the approximate time frame, be sure to keep this in mind throughout the entire dye application process.

 Dye Application Process

-Freshly washed hair is more prone to scalp irritation due to manipulation of the skin while shampooing.
+Freshly washed hair is more prone to scalp irritation due to the manipulation of the skin while shampooing.
 Hair’s natural oils also protect the scalp from stinging caused by exposure to peroxides or bleach.

 Divide hair into four workable sections and keep them in place with duckbill clips or hair claws.